alainivars/utils2devops/docs/swarm/local-with-out-proxy.rst

     ./utils2devops/bin/docker-machine-cluster.sh -c 5

-| You can go to see the doc of this tools here :ref:`ref-create-dm`
+| You can go to see the doc of this tools here :ref:`ref-create-docker_machine`
-| Here we will create a swarm with 3 machines
+| Here we will create a swarm with 5 machines

 2/ Enable monitoring (optional)::